-Students should take great care in completing their identification information on the answer sheet, and in using their unique AP number labels to label their answer sheets and free-response booklets.
+Students should take great care in completing their identification information on the front of the answer sheet, and in applying their unique AP IDs to label their answer sheets and free-response booklets.
+Students should write their full legal name on the answer sheet.

-[Refer to the sample AP Exam covers to show the location of key areas that proctors should be aware of to help guide students in completing the identification process and the acceptance of the terms of exam security.
-See page 53 for information about the 2018 Answer Sheet and preadministration instructions.]
+[Refer to the sample AP Exam covers to show the location of key areas that proctors should be aware of to help guide students in completing the identification process, and the acceptance of the terms of exam security.
+See pages 27 and 39 for information about the 2020 AP ID label sheets and Answer Sheet.]